benwr/soanm/README.md

 a secret used to securely connect the computers to one another)

 The program pairs will be run in order, sorted by filename.
-For each pair, the `sponsor` program is run first, and its output is sent over a `Magic Wormhole`.
+For each pair, the `sponsor` program is run first, and its output is sent over a [Magic Wormhole](https://github.com/magic-wormhole/magic-wormhole.rs).
 That output is then used as the input to the corresponding `enroll` program.
 The `enroll` output, in turn, is sent back to the sponsor and saved in the `results` directory, where it can be used by subsequent `sponsor` programs.

 Note that on the sponsor machine, the stdin of the configuration programs is inherited from the top-level programs, allowing for user input.
 And on both